-Australia is the third biggest uranium producer and holds around one-third of the world's uranium resources.
 As a result, it's no surprise that there are several ASX-listed mining stocks with uranium exposure.
-Some have been actively mining for many years, such as Energy Resources of Australia (ASX: ERA) while others are exploring new uranium deposits alongside other resources such as gold or silver.
+Some have been actively mining for many years, such as Energy Resources of Australia (ASX: ERA), while others are exploring new uranium deposits alongside other resources that they are mining.

-This commodity is best known for its use in nuclear energy production but has a destructive history.
+While it can be used in nuclear energy production, it has a destructive history.
 In recent years, uranium prices have fallen amid oversupply issues as Kazakhstan has ramped up production and the Fukushima disaster led to plunging sentiment toward nuclear energy use.

 Uranium stocks are listed companies involved in the mining, refining and distribution of global uranium.